Yu-Tao-5/DMP/README.md

-# DMP

-💾 DMP-MT: Annotated Research Data Management Plans (RDMs) This dataset consists of anonymized and labeled research data management plans (DMPs) from the DMP-MT project.
-Each entry includes project metadata, funding information, review feedback, and the full cleaned text of the original document.

-The dataset is structured for supervised machine learning tasks such as classification, feedback prediction, and document understanding in the research data management domain.
+💾 DMP-MT: Processed Research Data Management Plans

+This repository contains the data processing pipeline and documentation for the DMP-MT project, which focuses on analyzing Research Data Management Plans (DMPs) from research projects.

+The goal of this project is to support AI-assisted review and analysis of DMP documents, including tasks such as:

+document classification

+feedback prediction

+document understanding in the Research Data Management (RDM) domain

+Due to privacy and confidentiality constraints, the processed dataset itself cannot be publicly shared.
+This repository therefore provides the data processing workflow and dataset schema used in the project.

+📂 Repository Structure
+.
+├── Org_Data/           # Original raw DMP documents and source materials ├── processed_data/     # Cleaned and structured dataset (not publicly shared) ├── data_processing.ipynb  # Notebook for dataset preprocessing and transformation
+└── README.md
+Folder Description

+Org_Data/
+Contains the original collected data sources related to DMP documents before preprocessing.

+processed_data/
+Contains the cleaned and structured dataset used for machine learning experiments.
+These files are not included in the public repository due to privacy restrictions.

+data_processing.ipynb
+Notebook that documents the data cleaning, transformation, and structuring process used to convert raw DMP documents into a machine-learning-ready dataset.

-🧩 Dataset Structure
+🧩 Dataset Schema

-Each sample in the dataset is a JSON object with the following fields:
+Each DMP entry is structured as a JSON object with the following fields:

 Field Name	Description
-LinkTitle	Unique identifier of the DMP (e.g., "D-2021-1000") ProjectTitle	Title of the research project
+LinkTitle	Unique identifier of the DMP (e.g., D-2021-1000) ProjectTitle	Title of the research project
-Funder	Name of the funding organization (e.g., "FWO") clean_full_text	Cleaned and extracted full text content of the DMP Status	Submission status of the DMP (e.g., "Initial") InitialDMPReviewStatus	Internal review status (e.g., "Reviewed", "Pending") InitialFeedbackHistory	Text field capturing historical feedback notes (may be empty but included) label	Assigned classification label (e.g., "good", "needs_changes", etc.)
+Funder	Name of the funding organization (e.g., FWO) clean_full_text	Cleaned full text extracted from the original DMP document Status	Submission status of the DMP (e.g., Initial) InitialDMPReviewStatus	Internal review status (e.g., Reviewed, Pending) InitialFeedbackHistory	Historical feedback notes (may be empty) label	Assigned classification label (e.g., good, needs_changes)

-All fields are consistently included per record to ensure training-ready structure for NLP models.
+All fields are consistently included in each record to ensure a training-ready structure for NLP models.

 📊 Example Entry
 {